 A list of best books for intellectuals people should read - the least necessary non-professional books one needs to read in one's life.

 Today's topic is The Best Books Every Intellectual Should Read and in the follow-up, the article is talking about "what to read," This is talking about "how to read."
 Specifically, "If I was born again, how would I read these books"?

-When you look into some "Best Books Every Intellectual Should Read" on the internet, most of the time, what you got is merely *shit*, but this time will be different.
+When you look into some "Best Books Every Intellectual Should Read" on the internet, most of the time, what you got is mere *shit*, but this time will be different.

 Before writing this article "What are the best books every intellectual should read?"
 I have been asking myself this question: "If I were born again, which books would I still read?"

 Reading is not about how many intellectual books everyone should read, but how much knowledge you understand.
 Junk books do not contain knowledge at all, so even reading a thousand books a year cannot change fate.
 On the contrary, as long as you understand one book and learn the knowledge, you can change your life.